 It’s an opera from Glass’s 'Portrait Trilogy'…

-In his early years, Gandhi’s non-violent campaigns against racism in South Africa was known as ‘Truth force’ or ‘Satyagraha’, in Sanskrit.
+In his early years, Gandhi’s non-violent campaigns against racism in South Africa was known as ‘Truth force’ – Satyagraha’s meaning in English.
+However, the opera is titled by its Sanskrit name ‘Satyagraha’, and is also performed in Sanskrit, as Glass keeps the heritage and culture of Gandhi’s beliefs alive.
 Composer Philip Glass wanted his opera to outline the world’s political and religious problems, as opposed to being a historical representation of Gandhi’s work.
 Because of this, as with all of Glass’s operas, Satyagraha doesn’t follow a conventional narrative, although it does loosely follow the life of Gandhi from his suit-wearing days as a lawyer in South Africa, to the holy man we can picture today.

 Philip Glass is known for his ‘minimalist’ musical style…

 …Although he doesn’t like that term – he prefers to call his compositions, ‘music with repetitive structures’.
 Minimalist music, which developed as composers tried to break free from traditional musical styles, is hypnotic and repetitive.
 Phillip Glass’s music has influenced artists, composers and musicians; from David Bowie to Nico Muhly to Hans Zimmer.